tabithacharlotte/world_weather_analysis/README.md

 ## Overview of Project

-At the most fundamental level, Jack needs help answering a question: How might we provide real-time suggestions for our client's ideal hotels?
-Your first task was to define what you meant by "ideal."
-So, over the course of the conversation, you narrowed that to hotels that were (1) within a given range of latitude and longitude and that (2) provided the right kind of weather for the client.
+At the most fundamental level, I needed to answer the question: How might we provide real-time suggestions for a travel client's ideal hotels?

+My first task was to define "ideal."
+So, I narrowed my definition to hotels that were (1) within a given range of latitude and longitude and that (2) provided the right kind of weather for a client based on temperature preferences.
-### Purpose

-PlanMyTrip will use the data to recommend ideal hotels based on clients' weather preferences.
+I then wrote code that used weather data to recommend and visualize ideal hotels based on clients' weather preferences.

+To test the project, I used input statements to filter data for weather preferences, which then identified potential travel destinations and nearby hotels.
+From the list of potential travel destinations, I chose four cities to create a travel itinerary.
+Finally, using the Google Maps Directions API, I created a travel route between the four cities as well as a marker layer map.

 ## Resources

-- Data Source:
+- Data Source: OpenWeatherMap, Google Maps
-- Software: JupyterNotebook , Pandas Library, CitiPy, Python, APIs, JSON Traversals, Matplotlib, SciPy
+- Software: JupyterNotebook , Pandas Library

-## Analysis and Challenges

-### Analysis Description

-Method: Create a Pandas DataFrame with 500 or more of the world's unique cities and their weather data in real time.
-This process will entail collecting, analyzing, and visualizing the data.

-Collect the Data

-Use the NumPy module to generate more than 1,500 random latitudes and longitudes.
-Use the citipy module to list the nearest city to the latitudes and longitudes.
-Use the OpenWeatherMap API to request the current weather data from each unique city in your list.
-Parse the JSON data from the API request.
-Collect the following data from the JSON file and add it to a DataFrame:
-City, country, and date
-Latitude and longitude
-Maximum temperature
-Humidity
-Cloudiness
-Wind speed

-Exploratory Analysis with Visualization

-Create scatter plots of the weather data for the following comparisons:
-Latitude versus temperature
-Latitude versus humidity
-Latitude versus cloudiness
-Latitude versus wind speed
-Determine the correlations for the following weather data:
-Latitude and temperature
-Latitude and humidity
-Latitude and cloudiness
-Latitude and wind speed
-Create a series of heatmaps using the Google Maps and Places API that showcases the following:
-Latitude and temperature
-Latitude and humidity
-Latitude and cloudiness
-Latitude and wind speed

-Visualize Travel Data

-Create a heatmap with pop-up markers that can display information on specific cities based on a customer's travel preferences.
-Complete these steps:

-Filter the Pandas DataFrame based on user inputs for a minimum and maximum temperature.
-Create a heatmap for the new DataFrame.
-Find a hotel from the cities' coordinates using Google's Maps and Places API, and Search Nearby feature.
-Store the name of the first hotel in the DataFrame.
-Add pop-up markers to the heatmap that display information about the city, current maximum temperature, and a hotel in the city.

-### Challenges and Difficulties Encountered

-## Results

-## Summary
+## File Organization
+- Weather_Database Folder
+  - `Weather_Database.ipynb` file which contains code and process for how I retrieved information from an API call to OpenWeatherMap.
+  - `WeatherPy_Database.csv` file which contains the weather data I collected in a csv.
+- Vacation_Search Folder
+  - `Vacation_Search.ipynb` file that contains code for creating a customer travel destination .
+  - `WeatherPy_vacation.csv` file output that contains hotel names for hotels that fall within a customer's ideal temperature zones.
+  - `WeatherPy_vacation_map.png` image of a travel destination map for ideal temperature zones.
+- Vacation_Itinerary Folder
+  - `Vacation_Itinerary.ipynb` file which has code that used Google Directions API to create a travel itinerary that shows the route between four cities chosen from the customer’s possible travel destinations.
+  - `The WeatherPy_travel_map.png` image of a travel itinerary that shows the route between four cities.
+  - `The WeatherPy_travel_map_markers.png` image showing a marker layer map with a pop-up marker for each city on the itinerary.